-Designated Officer (DO) in the Local Authority and the Police should be contacted.
+If indecent images of children are discovered on the school's premises or on the school's equipment an immediate referral should be made to the Local Authority Designated Officer (LADO) and the Police should be contacted.
 The images/equipment will be secured and there should be no attempt to view or delete the images as this could jeopardise necessary criminal action.
-If the images are of children known to the school/setting, a referral should also be made to children's social care via the MASH21.
+If the images are of children known to the school, a referral should also be made to children's social care via the Children and Families Front Door